 This course provides instruction in critical reading and thinking skills necessary for college reading and research.
-The course includes instruction in critical interpretation, analysis. critical and advanced instruction vocabulary and literal in comprehensionselections such as short essays, newspaper & magazine articles, general stories, etc. The instructor will help students analyze, synthesize and interpret general reading materials including some with abstract concepts; increase speed and comprehension in silent reading; develop the skill to deduce the meaning of unfamiliar vocabulary from context; read for enjoyment; and at the same time gain new vocabulary words and sentence structures.
+The course includes instruction in critical analysis. critical interpretation, and advanced instruction vocabulary literal and in comprehensionselections such as short essays, newspaper & magazine articles, general stories, etc. The instructor will help students analyze, synthesize and interpret general reading materials including some with abstract concepts; increase speed and comprehension in silent reading; develop the skill to deduce the meaning of unfamiliar vocabulary from context; read for enjoyment; and at the same time gain new vocabulary words and sentence structures.